mplanckensteiner/mplanckensteiner/README.md

-### Hi there, I'm Miguel 👋
+### Hi, I'm Miguel 👋

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Empanapp my second app on the [AppStore]
+- 🔭 I’m currently working on Empanapp my second app on the [App Store]
 - 🌱 I’m currently learning SwiftUI and improving my knowledge in Core Data
 - 💬 Ask me about... my skills
 - 📫 How to reach me: [instagram]